 - Security notifications from Canonical for their Ubuntu operating system, provided through Pivotal’s commercial relationship with Canonical

-- Software component scans several times per day, using third-party security software which updates continuously from external security vulnerability sources
+- Software component scans several times per day, using 3rd party security software which updates continuously from external security vulnerability sources

 - Dependency analysis software that identifies and catalogs software dependencies

 - Security vulnerability notifications from known software dependencies

 Pivotal also monitors externally-reported vulnerabilities from many sources, including:

 - 3rd party security analysis requested by Pivotal

 - Cloud Foundry Foundation security notifications from member companies